drekka/Voodoo/README.md

 [![GitHub license](https://img.shields.io/github/license/drekka/Voodoo.svg)](https://github.com/drekka/Voodoo/blob/master/LICENSE)
 [![GitHub tag](https://img.shields.io/github/tag/drekka/Voodoo.svg)](https://GitHub.com/drekka/Voodoo/tags/)

+***Note: This document is intended as a quick introduction to Voodoo.
+Please refer to the [Voodoo's Github Wiki](https://github.com/drekka/Voodoo/wiki) for more details.***

 Voodoo is a mock server specifically designed to support debugging and automated testing of applications with a particular emphasis on being run as part of a regression or automated UI test suite.

 It primary features are: